 Submitted by TOGETHER!

-Based on a national model, Community Schools provide wraparound supports to K-12 students and families.
-Currently implemented by TOGETHER! in Olympia, Tumwater, and North Thurston schools district, Community Schools are both places (with school-based and mobile Community Resource Centers), and previously operated in Yelm, Community Schools are a set of partnerships between school and community resources.
-Using schools as hubs, Community Schools bring a range of community supports and opportunities, and remove barriers for students and families, resulting in improved student learning, and healthier communities.
+Community Schools provides wraparound supports to K-12 students and families in Olympia, Tumwater, and North Thurston schools district.
+Community Schools are both places (with school-based and mobile Community Resource Centers), and a set of partnerships between school and community resources.
+Using schools as hubs, Community Schools bring community supports and remove barriers for students and families.

 Since 1989, TOGETHER! has been on a mission to advance the health and wellbeing of all young people.
-Today, their three core programs are Community Schools wraparound supports and case management, Club House extended day and summer programming, and Host Homes, a pilot project to house unaccompanied minors.
-Their programs and operations are an extension of their values of equity, community, and systems change.
 TOGETHER!’s work is poised at the cutting edge of public health science and educational justice, strategically working to achieve a vision that all young people are supported, safe and valued.
-To learn more or support TOGETHER!, visit the TOGETHER! website.
+To learn more, visit the TOGETHER! website.